Islam Prophet Muhammad Biography

 Raid on the Banu Mustaliq

-Muhammad's troops executed a surprise attack on the Banu Mustaliq at their watering place, causing them to flee rapidly.
-They captured 2,000 camels, 500 sheep and goats, and 200 women from the tribe, but sought ransom money.
+Muhammad’s troops ambushed the Banu Mustaliq at their watering place and they all fled swiftly.
+They were able to seize 2,000 camels, 500 sheep and goats and 200 women from the said tribe although they demanded for ranson.

-Assassination of Khaybar leaders and the Banu Uraynah affair
+Murder of the Khaybar leaders and the story of Banu Uraynah

-Muhammad ordered eight men from the Banu Uraynah tribe to drink the urine and milk of his camels, but they opted to steal the camels and killed the caretakers.
+Muhammad requested eight men from the Banû Uraynah tribe to drink camel’s urine and milk but instead they decided to steal the camels and slaughter the shepherds.

 Battle of the Trench